QuinnContaldi/ChapterOne/README.md

 ---

-## Explanation of the Implementation
+## Explanation Of The Implementation

 1. **Flexibility Through Composition**
    Each gun delegates its reloading behavior to a strategy object (`IReload`).
 This makes it easy to reuse the same reload logic across multiple gun types.